brajeshwar/brajeshwar.github.io/_posts/2008/2008-07-31-startup-ideas-you-can-steal-and-spawn.md

----
-layout: post
-title: Startup Ideas you can steal and spawn
+# Startup Ideas you can steal and spawn
----

 What more better time than to read something to inspire, to steal and to spawn.
 So, I dugg up one of Paul Graham's recently popular article about the <a href="http://ycombinator.com/ideas.html">Startup Ideas they'd Like to Fund</a>.
 If you're startup-ing or thinking to innovate (pun intended), head over there and spend sometime.